n-ce/ytify/README.md

 ## What else are you getting ?
 - **Queue** 🚦: Add multiple streams to keep your audio streams going.
-- **Playlists** 🎶: Open YouTube playlists and queue them to the player.
+- **Playlists** 🎶: View YouTube playlists and queue them to the player.
 - **Theming** 🎨: Modern Autonomous themed UI based on stream thumbnail.
-- **PWA** 📱: Install ytify as an app on your device and open YouTube links with it from your OS share menu.
+- **PWA** 📱: Install as an app on your device which also allows you to play YouTube links with it from your OS share menu.
 - **Radio** 📻: Fetches similar streams and creates a playlist for your stream, great for music listeners.
 - **Library** 📚: Discover feed, history, favorites & custom playlists.